 A native Texan, Zachary went to high school in Albuquerque and worked in the bustling real estate industry in Boston before returning to his home state to earn his B.A. and M.A. in American history at Angelo State University.
-While working on his master’s degree, he realized that his increasing interest in politics, slavery, and frontier development meant he would need to shift his focus from the development of western Texas in the late nineteenth century to an earlier period.
-In the autumn of 2014, Zachary moved to Columbia to study under the guidance of Professor Jeffrey Pasley.
+While working on his master’s degree, he realized that his increasing interest in politics, slavery, and economic development meant he would need to shift his focus from the development of western Texas in the late nineteenth century to an earlier period.
+In the autumn of 2014, Zachary moved to Columbia to study antebellum politics of slavery in Missouri.